Thank you for your support!

 THANK YOU for making a difference for our youth.

-On Saturday, October 13th, over 300 dedicated supporters came to Inspiring Greatness and helped raise over $800,000 that will be directly invested in young people facing the toughest challenges.
+On Saturday, October 13th, over 300 dedicated supporters came to Inspiring Greatness and helped raise over $800,000 that will be directly invested in young people facing multiple systemic obstacles.
 From kindergarten through graduation, no matter what!

 We were inspired by our executive director, Steve Lewis, who congratulated each youth who attended on specific successes they have recently achieved.
 These small successes that are actually huge.
 Because from kindergarten to 12th grade, there are hundreds of opportunities for youth without adequate support systems to fall through the cracks.
 And where many fall through the cracks, our young people rise up.
 They are empowered to translate their challenges into triumphs.
 And the result of all of these small successes our youth are more confident, resilient, and ready to walk down the aisle at graduation with a plan for their future.